Cat owners get to experience two unique emotions.

 Finally, glucosamine is a great supplement to give any cat, but especially those who are experiencing ongoing pain.
 Once again, arthritis is often the culprit, but old age, hip dysplasia, and a condition known as cystitis — problems with the urinary tract — can also cause discomfort that slows your cat down.

-Then, we add taurine: an essential amino acid that cats can’t make on their own, but must have.
+Then, we add taurine: an essential amino acid that cats can’t make on their own, but must have with many important benefits.
 Taurine supports cats’ eyes, digestive system, and hearts —areas that may otherwise cause pain if not properly cared for through the diet.

 Don’t Let Your Cat Suffer